Warriewood, New South Wales: Infrastructure

+Demographics

-As of the 2016 Census, Warriewood had a population of 7,501.
-Their median age was 39, similar to the national median of 38.
-70.0% of people were born in Australia; the most common other countries of birth were England 7.2%, New Zealand 2.0%, South Africa 1.6%, Brazil 1.1% and China 0.7%.
-80.5% of people only spoke English at home; other languages spoken included Portuguese 1.4%, Italian 1.1%, Serbian 1.1%, Croatian 0.9% and German 0.9%.
-The most commonly reported religious affiliation was No Religion 28.1%, followed by Catholic 26.6%, Anglican 19.8%, and Uniting Church 3.7%.
+As of the 2021 Census, Warriewood had a population of 8,379.
+Their median age was 41, similar to the national median of 38.
+70.8% of people were born in Australia; the most common other countries of birth were England 7.4%, South Africa 1.7%, New Zealand 1.7%, Brazil 1.3% and United States of America 0.8%.
+80.7% of people only spoke English at home; other languages spoken included Portuguese 2.0%, German 1.0%, Serbian 0.8%, Italian 0.8% and Croatian 0.8%.
+The most commonly reported religious affiliation was No Religion 38.6%, followed by Catholic 24.4%, Anglican 16.0%, and Not stated 6.8%.

 Transport

 Warriewood is serviced by the B-Line bus service, launched in November 2017 with buses running between Mona Vale and Wynyard.
 Warriewood has undercover bus shelters located on both sides of Pittwater Road and a dedicated two-storey commuter car park on the eastern side of the road.
+The 185, 182 are the main buses that run through the suburb alongside the 199 and B-Line.

+Warriewood Wetlands

+Warriewood Wetlands contains several Endangered Ecological Communities.